PostHog/posthog.com/contents/blog/growth-loops.md

 ### Virality

-Virality is the growth loop of spreading rapidly through word of mouth.
+Virality is all about growth through word of mouth.
 Users gain value from other users being a part of the product or by sharing the product.
 Products succeed when they gain large amounts of attention.

 This is generally good for two types of products: